Stan Van Gundy: Broadcasting career

 Van Gundy became a broadcaster in September 2018, working with ESPN as an analyst for NBA games.
 Van Gundy left ESPN in 2019 to work for TNT Sports on NBA games.
 He would leave TNT after one season to become the head coach of the New Orleans Pelicans but would return to TNT one year later after he parted ways with the Pelicans.
 Since 2023, Van Gundy has also called NCAA March Madness games for TNT and CBS.
-After TNT's loss of NBA rights, Van Gundy will join Prime Video as a game analyst for the streaming service's NBA coverage.
-He will reunite with Kevin Harlan and Ian Eagle, but he is not expected to work the service's conference finals coverage.
+After TNT's loss of NBA rights, Van Gundy joined Prime Video as a game analyst for the streaming service's NBA coverage.
+He reunited with Kevin Harlan and Ian Eagle and is working the service's conference finals coverage.
 Van Gundy will remain with CBS and TNT for his college basketball duty.

 Personal life

 Van Gundy was born in Indio, California.
 He grew up as a son of a basketball coach, Bill Van Gundy, the former head coach at Brockport State University in Western New York.
 His younger brother Jeff Van Gundy has coached two teams in the NBA as well.
 After Jeff became a member of the NBA on ABC's broadcast team, he was an analyst during the 2009 NBA Finals while Stan coached the Orlando Magic.

 Van Gundy has four children with his late wife Kim, who died unexpectedly in August 2023.
 They were married for 25 years.
 He revealed on a podcast that Kim died by suicide.

 Van Gundy is also teaching a sports business course at Stetson University.

-Van Gundy is a frequent critic of President Donald Trump and endorsed Joe Biden in the 2020 United States presidential election.